sheuher/TRIPPLANNER-D/README.md

-# TRIPPLANNER:D
+# TRIPPLANNER
-just a trip planner
+a trip planner